gbmhunter/blog/content/programming/microcontrollers/psoc/components/_index.md

 Pins on a PSoC microcontroller can be "ganged" together to provide more output current.
 They can be connected together in hardware (via the PSoC Creator schematic, as shown below), so you don't have to worry about setting them all at the same time in software.
 You must still make sure that the total amount of current for a port is not exceeded.

-{{< figure src="/images/2013/03/ganging-port-pins-together-to-provide-more-output-current.png" width="620px" caption="Ganging port pins together on a PSoC microcontroller to provide more output current.
+{{< img src="ganging-port-pins-together-to-provide-more-output-current.png" width="620px" caption="Ganging port pins together on a PSoC microcontroller to provide more output current.
 Be careful not to exceed to total allowed current per port."  >}}

-## USB Pins
+### USB Pins

 Most physical pins on a PSoC microcontroller can be connected to a GPIO pin component.
 One caveat is that your have to select the pin component to either "strong drive" or "open-drain pull low" before you can assign it to one of the two USB pins (`D+`, `D-`, or `P15[6]` and `P15[7]` on the PSoC 5/PSoC 5 LP).
 This is also mentioned on the [PSoC Bugs, Problems And Annoyances page](/programming/microcontrollers/psoc/psoc-bugs-problems-and-annoyances).

-## Synchronisation
+### Synchronisation

 By default, digital inputs are **double synchronised**, and analogue inputs are left alone (in makes no sense to synchronise a analogue signal).
 This is normally a good thing, since it will make your external signal compatible with internal PSoC digital logic.
 Note that synchronisation **will modify your input signal**.
 With a fast enough system clock, this is normally a non-issue since the edge-shifting will be small compared to the period of your signal.